makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 console db-tools:restore
 ```

-You can specify the behaviour of the command with some options:
+You can specify the behaviour of the command with some options.

 ### Connection